epfml/getting-started/docs/runai_cli.md

 # Alternative workflow: using the run:ai CLI and base docker images with pre-installed packages

 The setup in this repository is just one way of running and managing the cluster.
-You can also use the run:ai CLI directly, or use the scripts in this repository as a starting point for your own setup.
+The **recommended default for MLO users is to use `csub.py` plus the `.env`-backed configuration** described in the top-level [`../README.md`](../README.md) and the deeper explainer in [`README.md`](README.md).

+This document is for **advanced users** who:
+- prefer to drive everything through the raw run:ai CLI, or
+- want to reuse Thijs’ base images directly without the `csub.py` wrapper.

 Thijs created a crash course with the main overview for the cluster with [these slides](https://docs.google.com/presentation/d/1n_yimybA3SbdnpMapyAMhA00lq_SN0BMHU_Ji-7mr2w/edit#slide=id.p).
 Additionally, he created a few base docker images with pre-installed packages:
   * mlo/basic: numpy, jupyter, ...